Table Of Contents

 The Best Time to Trade in the New York Market

 The New York market is known as the "North American" session.
 It is the second-largest FOREX trading platform in the world.
 The Big Apple's trading hours are important to the global FOREX market, with about 20% of the total daily trading volume taking place during this session.
-Traders should be reminded that although we are discussing the four biggest FOREX markets, they are not the only FOREX markets.
+Traders should be reminded that although we are discussing the four largest FOREX markets, they are not the only ones.
 Many other smaller markets in the Americas and Australasia make up the balance of the total global FOREX market.

 What to trade in New York hours and what to expect